Estimating Conditional Value-at-Risk with Nonstationary Quantile Predictive Regression Models: Doubly Corrected Estimation Method: Conditional Quantile Case

 In order to obtain some further insights in the implications of the theoretical aspects discussed in this paper, we briefly discuss the extension of the framework proposed by \cite{katsouris2023statistical} into the econometric environment of this study.
-Suppose that $\boldsymbol{y}_{it}$ is generated by the true adjacency matrix $A$ (for simplicity we think of the novel $\mathsf{VaR}-\Delta\mathsf{CoVaR}$ risk matrix proposed by \cite{katsouris2021optimal} as an adjacency matrix to simplify the notation).
+Suppose that $\boldsymbol{y}_{it}$ is generated by the true adjacency matrix $A$ (e.g., consider the novel $\mathsf{VaR}-\Delta\mathsf{CoVaR}$ risk matrix proposed by \cite{katsouris2021optimal} as the network adjacency matrix).
 Related studies from the literature of network regression estimation and inference include \cite{zhu2017network}, \cite{zhu2019network} and \cite{zhu2020grouped} among others).

 Roughly speaking, the consistency result for the population counterpart of the risk matrix might not be held when the adjacency matrix $A$ is misspecified to be $A^{\star} = \left( a_{ij}^{\star} \right)$.
 Denote with $W^{\star}$ to be the row-normalized $A^{\star}$ and $X_{it}^{\star}$ to be the matrix of model regressors.
 Then, the estimator is